qijin-3/find_my_users/data/md/environment-variables.md

 **Purpose**: This is the name of the GitHub repository where your content will be stored.

-**How to obtain**: This is the name of the repository you created for your GitBase content.
+**How to obtain**: This is the name of the repository you created for your FindMyUsers content.

-**Requirements**: Must be an exact match to the repository name, not including the owner (e.g., "my-gitbase-content", not "username/my-gitbase-content").
+**Requirements**: Must be an exact match to the repository name, not including the owner (e.g., "my-findmyusers-content", not "username/my-findmyusers-content").

 ## JWT_SECRET

-**Purpose**: This secret is used to sign JSON Web Tokens (JWTs) for authentication in your GitBase application.
+**Purpose**: This secret is used to sign JSON Web Tokens (JWTs) for authentication in your FindMyUsers application.

 **How to obtain**: You should generate a random, secure string for this.
 You can use a password generator or run this command in your terminal:
 ```